cockroachlabs/developer-success/import-backup-restore.md

 To try out these commands, download the `employees.csv` file from the `data/import-backup-restore` directory.
 You will use this `userfile` in the next lab when you explore importing data from CSV.

-After downloading the `employees.csv` file to your local machine, upload it into your cluster with the following command.
-Note that you can exclude the database name in the `--url` parameter since it does not affect where the `userfile` is stored.
+After downloading the `employees.csv` file to your local machine using your browser or a command-line utility such as `wget`, upload it into your cluster with the following command.
+When working with `userfiles`, you can exclude the database name in the `--url` parameter since `userfiles` are always stored in the `defaultdb` database.

+> Note: instead of using the --url flag every time you issue a command, you can define the COCKROACH_URL environment variable.
+The value of that variable will be used if the --url flag is not provided in the command.

 ```bash
 # upload data file to cluster